-Students who withdraw from NIMAA will receive a "W" grade for any course currently in progress, for which they did not complete the coursework.
+Students who withdraw from NIMAA will receive a "W" grade for any course currently in progress.
+Students will also receive a "W" grade for any future courses in which the student did not begin attendance.
 Externship hours will reflect actual hours completed at the time of withdrawal.